-The power of a proper mental framework is that it is descriptive, predictive, and helps you more clearly see where you have gaps in knowledge.
+The power of a proper mental framework is that it is descriptive, predictive, and helps expose blind spots – and all mistakes come from blind spots.
 This is beautifully exemplified by Dmitri Mendeleev and his Periodic Table of Elements.

 Mendeleev was a Russian chemist who discovered that elements could be organized by their atomic mass and valence, revealing that their chemical properties are derived from these two characteristics.